 After much deliberation around these topics, the Task Force noted that there are industry-specific challenges faced not only by institutions, but by students as well.
 Institutions that offer High Technology Programs are faced with lengthy timelines when seeking BPPE approval (both with the initial application, as well as ongoing modifications), while students from underserved communities and underrepresented demographics continue to be left behind the current wave of innovation.
-As stated by #YesWeCode, "By learning this highly valuable and relevant 21st century skill, these young people are shifting the trajectory of their futures and transforming their relationships with their communities and their country"10.
+As stated by #YesWeCode, "By learning this highly valuable and relevant 21st century skill, these young people are shifting the trajectory of their futures and transforming their relationships with their communities and their country" 10.
 The challenges faced by both institutions and students have prevented the skills gap from shrinking, as there have been thousands of jobs left unfilled throughout the state.
 With this information in mind, and knowing that Web and Software Developers are amongst the fastest growing occupations in California; it is clear that there is need for immediate action.
 In order to ensure that employer and student needs are met, the Task Force recommends modifying the application process for schools wishing to offer High Technology Programs and increasing outreach to underserved and underrepresented students.

-- 6. Modify the approval to operate application process to create an expedited process for a school wishing to offer a High Technology Program in order to decrease application turn times, and bring prospective employer validation to each program. - a.
-Submit Evaluator Reports that can be used in lieu of the Bureau's Quality of Education Review. - The Evaluator Reports will consist of questionnaires that will verify if the corresponding High Technology Program meets the needs of employers and industry standards. - ii.
+- 56. Modify the approval to operate application process to create an expedited process for a school wishing to offer a High Technology Program in order to decrease application turn times, and bring prospective employer validation to each program. - Submit Evaluator Reports that can be used in lieu of the Bureau's Quality of Education Review. - The Evaluator Reports will consist of questionnaires that will verify if the corresponding High Technology Program meets the needs of employers and industry standards. - ii.
 An institution must include Evaluator Reports with their Bureau application to supplement the Quality of Education review. - iii.
 Evaluator Forms may only be used in conjunction with Approval to Operate applications. - iv.
-The format of the Evaluator Report, along with requirements of being an evaluator can be found in Appendix B. - b.
+The format of the Evaluator Report, along with requirements of being an evaluator can be found in Appendix B. - v.
+An evaluator must have expertise in the High Technology Program area being evaluated.
+Such expertise will be assessed by BPPE at the time an Evaluator Report is received. - b.
 Create a Program Advisory Board that will be used as an ongoing quality assurance mechanism for High Technology Programs.